With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

-The Barbados raccoon had a small range, and for this reason, the population of the raccoon was low.
-With an increase of people visiting the island for tourism, there was significant destruction to the forests of the island.
+The Barbados raccoon had a small range, and for this reason, the raccoon population was low.
+With an increase of people visiting the island for tourism, there was significant destruction to the island’s forests.
 Pollution caused by the new infrastructure also caused problems to the raccoon habitat.

 In 1930, the Newfoundland wolf had already met with the demise of its population.
 As with some of the other animals on this list, this was before scientists had even discovered or described it.

-The Newfoundland wolf was officially described by zoologists in 1937.
+Zoologists officially described the Newfoundland wolf in 1937.
 This species of wolf inhabited Newfoundland Island off the eastern coast of Canada.

-The Newfoundland wolf had a coat that was almost white.
+The Newfoundland wolf had an almost white coat.
 This species preferred to feed mainly on caribous and would stalk them for days.

-The Newfoundland wolves would attack livestock when food was scarce, leading to the farmers to hunt them.
+The Newfoundland wolves would attack livestock when food was scarce, leading the farmers to hunt them.

-While uncontrolled hunting may have contributed to the decline of the Newfoundland wolf, there are other factors involved.
+While uncontrolled hunting may have contributed to the Newfoundland wolf’s decline, there are other factors involved.
 One of them was a critical shortage of prey in their habitat.
 The caribou population decreased suddenly in the early 1900s.
 The lack of their natural prey is thought to have been the main contributing factor to the Newfoundland wolf demise.

 The sea mink is one of the mink species that lived on the east coast of North America.
 This mammal was closely related to the American mink.
 Some scientists believed that the sea mink should be a subspecies of the American mink.